OnoMichio/Yakuza6BlueJacketDemoTranslation/README.md

 # Credits
-@CapitanRetraso for ReARMP so that I can edit the text
+@CapitanRetraso for ReARMP so that I can edit the text more easily
-@GarnetSunset for helping testing because I don't have a PS4 on hand ~~and me obviously because I'm doing translation~~
+@GarnetSunset for helping testing because I don't have a PS4 on hand
+~~and me obviously because I'm doing translation~~

 # Download